Hannah Simpson Grant

-Hannah Grant (née Simpson; November 23, 1798 – May 11, 1883) was the mother of Ulysses S. Grant, the famous Union general in the American Civil War and the 18th president of the United States.
+Hannah Grant (née Simpson; November 23, 1798 – May 11, 1883) was the mother of Ulysses S. Grant, Commanding General of the Union Army during the American Civil War and the 18th president of the United States.
 She married Jesse Root Grant in Point Pleasant, Ohio, and was the mother of six children.
 Little is known about her private life, other than what can be discerned from general and public information.
 She rarely discussed her son with anyone while he was a general and a president, especially not the press.
-She was a devoutly religious woman, always reserved and unpretentious in her manner, and she is often considered by historians and others to have had a strong influence on her son Ulysses who shared similar qualities in character.
+She was a devoutly religious woman, always reserved and unpretentious in her manner, and she is often considered by historians and others to have had a strong influence on her son Ulysses, who shared similar qualities in character.

 Ancestry and early life

 Hannah Simpson was born on her parents' farm on November 23, 1798, in Horsham, Montgomery County, Pennsylvania, where she grew up.
-From a family of four siblings, she was the second daughter and third child of John Simpson, Jr. and Rebecca Simpson who came from the Simpson family of Scottish Protestants.
+Her grandfather John Simpson was born in a farmhouse outside Ballygawley, County Tyrone, Ireland.
+In 1760 John Simpson left Ireland, emigrating to Ohio in the United States.
+From a family of four siblings, she was the second daughter and third child of John Simpson Jr. and Rebecca Simpson, who came from the Simpson family of Scots-Irish Protestants.
 Her grandfather came to Philadelphia in 1762 and established a farm not far from the city.
 He fought with George Washington during the American Revolutionary War.
 He had a son, Hannah's father, who sold the farm in 1817 and moved to Ohio and bought a farm near the Ohio River, not far from Point Pleasant.
 Hannah was described by friends as slender, above average height, handsome, but not beautiful, with a serious, reserved and steadfast personality.